cristian-vijelie/app-libnettletest/README.md

 This application tests the correct functioning of the nettle cryptographic library.

+The application requires newlib and nettle to work.
+Also, the LIBNETTLE_TEST option should be selected for nettle in menuconfig.

 You should configure UK_ROOT and UK_LIBS, in Makefile, acording to your setup.

 Known issues: